FIRE and Housing FOMO: 10 Reasons I’m Still Renting While others around me Buy

 Children adapt far better than we sometimes fear.
 Ultimately, what matters most for their well-being is consistent love, time, and emotional support from their parents.
 Whether it’s in a bustling city or a quiet village, kids thrive when their environment is stable and nurturing.
 A move after FI, planned and communicated well, could be an enriching family adventure rather than a disruption.

 But in the meantime, what can we do about this feeling of FOMO?
-Below are 10 different ideas to help overcome it—the idea is to make life decisions based on rational preferences, not jump on what others are doing out of fear.
+Below are 10 different ideas to help overcome it.
+The idea is ultimately to make life decisions based on rational preferences, not jump on what others are doing out of fear.

 1. Run your own 5% rule numbers